-So you’ve got yourself a new house or you’re looking to spruce your place up a bit, and you don’t have the biggest budget.
-That’s not a problem; there are plenty of ways that you can go about furnishing your house on a budget and come out saving lots of money!
+So you’ve got yourself a new place or you’re looking to give your home a mini makeover, but you don’t have the biggest budget.
+No problem!
+There are plenty of ways to spruce up or furnish your house without emptying your wallet!

 Figure Out Your Budget